jensstein/oandbackup/FAQ.md

           it is mandatory for all new apps since August 2020 and/or every app targeting Android 11 (SDK 30)
         - the main thing here is called "Scoped Storage"
         - Storage is then divided into Shared Storage and Private Storage
-        - as part of SAF this is Androids approach to secure the access to media files and limit it to the ones of each app individually
+        - as part of SAF this is Android's approach to secure the access to media files and limit it to the ones of each app individually
         - e.g. chat apps have/had to move their media data into data directories, instead of generic folders (e.g. WhatsApp's well known WhatsApp folder)
-        - Android might wants to move all the data directories to /storage/emulated/0/Android.
-          Below this folder you could find folders for "data", "obb", "media" ... an in them, a folder of each app's package name
+        - Android might wants to move all the data directories to `/storage/emulated/0/Android` Below this folder you could find folders for `data`, `obb`, `media` ... an in them, a folder of each app's package name
-        - Default is set to not include it in the backup (possibility to enable in prefs)
+        - Not included in the backup by default (can be enabled in preferences)

       </details>

-   2.5. cache
+   2.5. ***cache*** data

       <details><summary>Show details ...</summary>

-        - Default is set to not include it in backups
+        - Included in the backup by default

       </details>

-You can individually choose which parts you want to include in the backup --> as global setting in preferences, (beginning with version NB [OABX] 6.x) per schedule or even per App.
+You can individually choose which parts you want to include in the backup &rarr; as global setting in preferences, (beginning with version NB [OABX] 6.x) per schedule or even per App.

 ### What are Special Backups?

-Special backups describes system data that's bound to the user and not to certain apps. </br>***Enable special backups in advanced prefs to see them.***</br>
+Special backups describes system data that's bound to the user and not to certain apps. </br>***Enable special backups in advanced preferences to see them.***</br>

 Beginning with version 8 some of them are supported.
 * SMS/MMS
 * Call-logs
-* Wifi Access Points (user reported differently, but should work -> reboot after restore)
+* Wifi Access Points (user reported differently, but should work &rarr; after restore)
 * Bluetooth (also reported working by some user)

 Enable them in the preferences.
 NB will ask for the needed privileges for SMS and Call-Logs after a restart (of NB).<br/>
 See also [How can I backup SMS &amp; Call log?](#how-can-i-backup-sms--call-log)

-For all the others NB does not provide full support right now, try with your own responsibility.
+For all the others NB does not provide full support right now, try at your own discretion.

 ### Do I need a rooted phone?